teunvw14/teunvw14.github.io/content/posts/iota-move-raffle-tutorial/index.md

 ## Ticket sales

 Let's continue by adding a function for buying tickets.
 The process starts by removing `ticket_price` tokens from the `payment` coin.
 We add this amount to the `prize_money`.
-Now we create the ticket.
+Then we create the ticket.
 First, generate a new `UID` for the ticket - and add it to the list of `sold_ticket`s.
 With our new `ticket_id`, we create an instance of our `RaffleTicket` struct and transfer it to whomever called the `buy_ticket` function.

 ```rust
 // sources/raffle.move